 Now that we have removed most of the seeds and juice it’s time to chop tomatoes.
 The easiest way to do this is with a food processor.
 You could also use a knife or other small appliance.
 Just get the tomatoes sliced into tiny bits.

-Grab some peppers.
-I’m use sweet peppers and jalapeno peppers.
+Grab some hot peppers.
+I’m using hot chili peppers and jalapeno peppers.

 Chop, chop, chop!

 For a sweeter salsa, add 3 cups of diced sweet peppers.

 SIDE NOTE: The peppers will make the salsa sweet.
 If you prefer a less-sweet salsa, leave these out.